 B1 - Social Constructions of Climate Futures

-These debates assign responsibility for causing climate change and for mitigating it, and advocate or reject specific solutions – imagined climate futures thus influence the Earth’s actual climate futures.
+Project description: The way people communicate and debate perceptions and beliefs about climate change affects how societies imagine and negotiate climate futures.
+These debates assign responsibility for causing climate change and for mitigating it, and advocate for or reject specific solutions – imagined climate futures thus affect the plausibility of possible climate futures.

-Climate communication blog: www.climatematters.hamburg
+Climate communication blog: www.climatematters.de